This is an image showing faulting on Venus.

 What types of instructional experiences help K-8 students learn science with understanding?
 What do science educators teachers, teacher leaders, science specialists, professional development staff, curriculum designers, school administrators need to know to create and support such experiences?...more

 The four main mountain ranges of Venus are named Maxwell Montes, Frejya Montes, Akna Montes, and Danu Montes.
 These are found on Ishtar Terra.
 Mountain ranges are formed by the folding and buckling of...more

-Aphrodite Terra, the Greek name for the goddess Venus, is about half the size of the African continent, and is to be found along Venus' equator.
-Aphrodite Terra is different from Ishtar Terra in that,...more
+Aphrodite Terra, the Greek name for the goddess Venus, is about the size of half the continent of Africa, and is to be found along the equator of Venus.
+Aphrodite Terra is different from Ishtar Terra in...more

 Ishtar Terra is one of the Plateau Highlands of Venus, is found near the north pole, and is about the size of the continental United States.
 Ishtar Terra contains the four main mountain ranges of Venus...more

-The feature of Venus' topography called a "Corona" is a deep, curving, trench surrounding an elevated plain.
+The feature of Venus' geography called a "Corona" is a deep, curving, trench surrounding an elevated plain.
 Coronae is the plural term for corona.
-This is an image of Artemis Corona which is found on...more
+This is an image of Artemis Corona which is found on Aphrodite...more